Chile's President Pinera removes interior, foreign, defense ministers | Politics

 Chile's President Pinera removes interior, foreign, defense ministers

 Chilean President Sebastian Pinera has reshuffled six ministers, including from the key interior and foreign portfolios, as he seeks to shore up his fractious ruling coalition following a rebellion over a controversial pensions bill passed last week.
-The second reshuffle in nine months of almost all of the president's inner political circle save the finance ministry saw a swing towards conservatism in the political affiliations of new ministers, also in the defense, social affairs, presidency and communications portfolios.
+The second reshuffle in nine months of almost all of the president's inner political circle saw a swing toward conservatism in the political affiliations of new ministers, also in the defense, social affairs, presidency, and communications portfolios.

-Last week, both senators and deputies from the ruling Chile Vamos coalition backed an opposition bill for citizens to be allowed to draw down 10% of their pensions from the country`s private retirement system.
-The government staunchly opposed the move, saying it would fund relief for hard-hit citizens from the public purse, and warning about the longer-term impact on profitability and already-low average payouts of pensions as well as on the economy.
+The reshuffle comes as the center-right president faces his toughest year in office so far, with massive social protests from October to December and the combined economic and social blow of the coronavirus outbreak, which began in March.
+Last week, Chile Vamos lawmakers backed an opposition bill allowing citizens to draw down 10% of their pensions from the country's private retirement system, something the government had staunchly opposed.

-Interior Minister Gonzalo Blumel, who doubles as cabinet chief, took the fall for failure to stop the pensions rebellion and was replaced by senator Víctor Perez, a member of the far-right UDI party, which is part of the ruling Chile Vamos coalition.
-Perez will be the third interior minister in nine months.
-Pinera also replaced his health minister in June.
+Interior Minister Gonzalo Blumel took the fall for failure to stop the pensions rebellion and was replaced by senator Víctor Perez, a member of the far-right UDI party.
+Perez became the third interior minister in nine months.
+Billionaire Pinera is 20 months from the end of his second non-consecutive term in office.
+In October last year, his security forces' heavy-handed response to the biggest protests in Chile since the end of the Augusto Pinochet dictatorship in 1990 saw his approval rating fall to 6%.
+It has since ticked upwards to 15% but has been held down by some missteps in the handling of the coronavirus pandemic.

 - READ MORE ON: